Welcome to today's edition of the Rush 24-7 podcast.

 It doesn't really.

-Uh he was assured in the early hours of the morning that there's no terrorist connection.
+He was assured in the early hours of the morning that there's no terrorist connection.

-Uh because it's not political at all.
+It's a funny business when something like this happens because it's not political at all.

-And so for a political show like this, it's not something that uh would normally fall within our remit.
+And so for a political show like this, it's not something that would normally fall within our remit.

 I mentioned the tsunami earlier.

-You remember the big tsunami five or six years ago.
+You remember the big tsunami five or six years ago?

-I mean, nobody's pro-tsunami, uh nobody's in favor of the uh something sweeping in and devastating uh large uh amounts of property and uh and and um having a devastating effect and killing large numbers of people, but within a couple of days, y everybody had an opinion of it on it because it had become political.
+Nobody's in favor of something sweeping in and devastating large amounts of property and having a devastating effect and killing large numbers of people.

 The only people actually saving lives at that point was not the UN guy.